 Federal Aid/ Pell Grant

 The Pell grant is the foundation of federal student aid.
 Pell Grants are awarded to undergraduate students- those who have not yet earned a Bachelor’s Degree.
+Online students are eligible for the same types of financial aid assistance available to on campus students.
 Eligibility is determined through the FAFSA application which is submitted annually.
-If eligible, awards range from $300 to $5,775.
+Amounts can change yearly.
+The maximum Federal Pell Grant award is $6,095 for the 2018-19 award year (July 1, 2018, to June 30, 2019).
 The award amount is calculated on the student’s Expected Family Contribution (EFC), the cost of attendance at the institution, semesters enrolled, and the number of hours enrolled.
 Students must also be meeting Satisfactory Academic Progress (SAP) standards.

 San Juan College Foundation provides scholarships to deserving students each semester.
 Complete the application to be considered for one of the 700 scholarships awarded each semester.

 Apply Now for a 2018-2019 SJC Foundation Scholarship!

 Foundation PNM Navajo Nation Work Force Scholarship Application